Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the JSPS KAKENHI Grant Numbers 25H01464 and 23K28042.
+We sincerely thank the two reviewers for their thoughtful and constructive comments, which have greatly improved the quality of the manuscript.
+This work was partially supported by JSPS KAKENHI Grant Numbers 25H01464 and 23K28042.
 The authors thank Dr. Masaaki Imaizumi and Dr. Ryo Okano for their insightful feedback on parts of this study.